drug-design/course/docs/chapters/3d-qsar.md

 ### How Does the Receptor Perceives the Ligand?
 *[Ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.

-The biological receptor does not see a ligand as a set of atoms and bonds, rather it perceives a shape that carries complex forces.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/how-does-receptor-perceives-ligand-6cd887c1'><i class='fa fa-play' aria-hidden='true'></i></button>The biological receptor does not see a ligand as a set of atoms and bonds, rather it perceives a shape that carries complex forces.
 In the 3D-QSAR framework these forces are considered to be determined predominantly by electrostatic and steric (van der Waals) interactions.
 *[3D-QSAR]: A method for the establishment of a correlation between the biological activities and the fields produced in the surrounding of a molecule.
 *[QSAR]: Quantitative Structure Activity Relationships (QSAR) - Mathematical equation linking chemical structure and biological activity for a series of compounds.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.